state-space-models/cuthbert/linearize/README.md

 # Linearize

-This sub-repository provides functions for linearizing conditional distributions in various forms into a linear Gaussian form.
+This sub-repository provides functions for linearizing conditional distributions with automatic differentiation into a linear Gaussian form.
 That is form an approximate Gaussian defined by the tuple $(H, d, L)$ such that

 $$
 \log p(y \mid x) \approx -\frac{1}{2}(y - H x - d)^T (LL^T)^{-1} (y - H x - d) + \text{const}.